 Various bottlenecks have limited the development opportunities stemming from the motorways of the sea.
 Railway transportation is lagging behind the EU average both in terms of infrastructure, as well as in freight and passenger volumes.
 In many EUSAIR countries, and especially in Western Balkans, there are poor quality rail systems and unsafe roads.
 The network of airports has inadequate capacity to sustain tourism development and connectivity in general, mostly due issues concerning the economy of scale of the related catchment area.
 At the same time, connectivity is a key asset for Western Balkans within the enlargement process.

 In the field of energy, connections can be improved to jointly address the transition towards decarbonised energy systems.
 Today, unavailability of grid capacity to dispatch fluctuating energy from renewable sources is a factor limiting the development of renewable energy.
 Hydropower is the most commonly used type of renewable energy in the region.
 Despite the fact that the region has great potential for the development of renewable energy sources notably, solar and wind energy, it performs below the EU average as for solar and wind energy, eco-innovation and energy efficiency.
-The Strategy should also ensure appropriate alignment with the National Energy and Climate Plans of the Participating Members States.
+The Strategy should also ensure appropriate alignment with the National Energy and Climate Plans of the participating members states.

 National programmes and actions can only partially address all the challenges, due to the capital intensive measures required to improve and upgrade transport and energy networks and systems.
 Even bilateral cooperation may not be sufficient to overcome bottlenecks and to promote connectivity and cooperation aimed at developing projects of joint interest.
 Wider macroregional cooperation consultation and capitalisation are needed to provide services and benefits to the EUSAIR countries.
 Most major infrastructural projects and programmes only make sense if looked at from a well-coordinated macroregional perspective.

-In this light, the EUSAIR sets out to improve connectivity, integration and cohesion within the Adriatic-Ionian region and with the rest of the EU regarding transport and energy programmes and actions.
+In this light, the EUSAIR sets out to improve connectivity, integration and cohesion within the Adriatic-Ionian Region and with the rest of the EU regarding transport and energy programmes and actions.
 This objective is requiring thorough coordination of transport and energy policies and initiatives, collaboration on infrastructure developments and delivery of transport and energy services.
 Relations with stakeholders and research of public consensus and support transport and energy infrastructures and projects will be a major concern.
 The experience of broad long-term frameworks programme studies will be continued.
 The intent is to update and expand along a three-year period or so studies such as the EUSAIR Master Plan on Transport for the Adriatic and Ionian Region, the EUSAIR Master Plan on Energy Networks for the Adriatic and Ionian Region, the Road Map towards a EUSAIR Power Exchange and Natural Gas Trading Hub for the Adriatic and Ionian Region.
 These framework studies aim at creating consensus on priorities, actions, while identifying problem areas and opportunities for convergence for projects and cooperation along short-term and long-term perspectives.

 The specific objectives of the Pillar are: